-Presentation of allowance for ECLs in the balance sheet
+Presentation of allowance for ECLs in the statement of financial position

 Loss allowances for financial assets measured at amortised cost are deducted from the gross carrying amount of these assets.

 For debt investments at FVOCI, loss allowances are charged to profit or loss and recognised in OCI.